keithalewis/math/um1.md

 where $B_t$ is Brownian motion and $P$ is Weiner measure The deflator is $D_t = \exp(-\rho t)$.

-Note the Unified Model does not require Ito's formula and a proof involving partial differential equations.
-One just writes down a martingale and deflator then uses equation (2) to value, hedge, and manage the risk of trading strategies that can be performed.
+Note the Unified Model does not require Ito's formula, much less a proof involving partial differential equations.
+One simply writes down a martingale and deflator then uses equation (2) to value, hedge, and manage the risk of trading strategies that can be performed.
 The notion of "continuous time" hedging is a mathematical myth.